NickvisionApps/.github/profile/README.md

 Welcome to Nickvision!
 A team of developers looking to create quality, open-source software for all!

 ## Software stack 🧑‍💻
-- Desktop applications with C# and .NET 8
+- Desktop applications with C++
-    - GNOME platform with GTK 4 and Libadwaita (gir.core)
+    - GNOME (Linux) platform with Gtk 4 and libadwaita
-    - Windows platform with WinUI (WindowsAppSDK)
+    - Windows platform with WindowsAppSDK and WinUI

 ## Experience the magic of Nickvision ✨
 <img src='https://raw.githubusercontent.com/NickvisionApps/.github/main/assets/banner.jpg'></img>